tannazkht/tannazkht/README.md

 - 👋 Hi, I’m Tannaz :-)
 - 👀 I’m interested in Front-End Developing
-- 🌱 I’m currently learning Front-End Developing
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: tannaz.teymourian@gmail.com